Sarah Everard murder: 'Our lives will never be the same again'

 The mother of Sarah Everard has told a court she is "tormented" at the thought of what her daughter endured.

-The 33-year-old was handcuffed by Wayne Couzens as he pretended to arrest her for breaching Covid guidelines.
+The 33-year-old marketing executive was abducted by Met Police officer Wayne Couzens as he pretended to arrest her for breaching Covid guidelines.

-The Met Police officer abducted her as she walked home from a friend's house, then raped and strangled her.
+Couzens drove for several hours before raping and strangling her, and setting fire to her body.

-In a statement she read out at the Old Bailey, Susan Everard said she had kept her daughter's dressing gown as it smelt like her.
+Ms Everard's mother Susan told the Old Bailey she had kept her daughter's dressing gown as it smelled like her.

+The sentencing hearing, which has been adjourned until Thursday, earlier heard how Couzens used his police warrant card to trick Ms Everard into being handcuffed and getting in his hire car.

-Speaking to Couzens' sentencing hearing, Mrs Everard said: "She spent the last hours on this Earth with the very worst of humanity.
+Mrs Everard said: "She spent the last hours on this Earth with the very worst of humanity.

 "Sarah died in horrendous circumstances.
 I go through the sequence of events.
 I wonder when she realised she was in mortal danger.